1 2025 Papua DJI 20251101071037 0514 (1)

 A rare clear morning allowed for takeoff, flying over rivers and rainforest.
 The helicopter navigated at high altitude with mountains on all sides, lifting the team from sea level to over 4,000 meters.

-The team arrived at Basecamp in Puncak Jaya’s Yellow Valley.
-It was an unusually quick ascent—from sea level to 4,150m in about 25 minutes.
-This rapid change in altitude took a toll and more chaos ensued; the guide developed mountain sickness and became unable to walk.
+The team arrived at basecamp in Puncak Jaya’s Yellow Valley.
+It was an unusually quick ascent - from sea level to 4,150m in about 25 minutes.
+Fortunately, Klaus’ mountain experience allowed his body to adapt despite the change.

 Mapping glaciers with drones and photogrammetry